jonniek/rateapp/README.md

 Let users create collections of images and criteria that images will be ranked by.
 Users will vote between 2 random images which one matches the criteria better.
 This way the collection will get ranked in a crowdsourced order.

 ## NOTE
 This projects development is halted.
 The master branch is not completely functional.
-The last working prototype can be found in the releases(with correct readme).
+The last working prototype can be found in the releases(with correct readme) or [here](https://github.com/jonniek/rateapp/tree/v1.0).

 ### Requirements
 You need postgres installed for the database.
 [Install guide ubuntu](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-postgresql-on-ubuntu-16-04)